-Back in 2012, I built a proof of concept for medical software that tracked drug interactions, advised on dosage, and provided decision support that human doctors could review.
-It was a glimpse into what’s now becoming mainstream.
-Here’s how I’d build it now.
+Back in 2012, I built medical software that tracked drug interactions and provided decision support doctors could review.
+It combined hard rules with statistical inference.
+Here’s how I’d build it today.

 The Four-Layer Architecture

-Think of a hybrid declarative system like a brain with specialized regions that collaborate:
+Think of a hybrid system like a brain with specialised regions that collaborate:

-This is where your hard truths live.
-The facts, rules, and constraints that must always hold.
+Knowledge Layer: Your symbolic foundation where hard truths live — facts, rules, and constraints that must always hold.

 1